gmersy/Data-Dark-Carbon/README.md

 These values will be prompted by `device_power/webcam.py` and `device_power/CAISO_MISO_webcam_experiments.py` so please make note of them.

 # Results
 The stored results from the 24 short video experiment run on the 2019 Macbook Pro is in `experiment_results/results.csv`.
 The power logging for both the 2 minute video power plot and the 24 short video experiment are in `device_power/power_data_provenance_demo.csv' and `device_power/power_experiments.csv` respectively.
+All of the plots are in the `figs/` directory.